sujith-eag/personal-site/content/docs/os/os_mca/os_u3_qa.md

 * Discuss the Resource Allocation Graph.
 * Narrate the different components of the Resource Allocation Graph.
 How do you analyze RAG with respect to safe state and unsafe state?
 * Demonstrate how to identify deadlocks using the Resource Allocation Graph.
-* Demonstrate how to identify deadlocks using the Resource Allocation Graph.
 * Deadlock exists if a cycle exists.
 Yes or No?
 Justify your answer with a suitable example.
 * Present the definitions for the following terms:  i) Safe state   ii) Aborted state  iii) Claim edge iv) Cycle state